 An overarching concern of every individual going through a divorce is their financial ability to afford a divorce and afford to be financially independent from their spouse.
 There are many details of a divorce that consider the income of each spouse, such as child support, alimony, and equitable distribution.
 Therefore, it is imperative that you and your spouse provide accurate details as to your respective incomes.
-When consulting with your Pensacola Divorce Attorney discuss in detail the manner in which your income may affect your divorce and what the court considers income for these specific purposes.
+When consulting with your attorney discuss in detail the manner in which your income may affect your divorce and what the court considers income for these specific purposes.

 One of the most important details to note regarding income calculations is the difference between gross and net income.
 Within a divorce proceeding, the court is concerned with an individual’s net income.
 This includes their gross income minus the proper deductions allowed by statute.
 For example, many find this number on their tax returns as these documents can provide the individual with an accurate gross income along with each deduction taken to provide the calculated net income.